 Architects of the Kunstkamera

-The tower once again turned into one of architectural landmarks of our city, a symbol of St. Petersburg, the city of science, aligned with other symbols of our city – the spires of Peter and Paul Fortress and the Admiralty.
+By the early 1990s, after 40 years of exploitation, the armillary sphere on the tower wore out.
+The “Prometey” construction company worked out a design and produced a new sphere from titanium alloy installed over the Kunstkamera tower on December 28, 1993.
+The building once again became an architectural landmark of our city, a symbol of St. Petersburg, the city of science, echoing other symbols of our city – the spire of the Peter and Paul Fortress and the Admiralty Needle.